-Sales to distribution utilities accounts for majority of the consolidated sales volume of SMC Global Power for the year ended December 31, 2015.
+Sales to distribution utilities accounts for majority of the consolidated sales volume of SMC Global Power for the six months ended June 30, 2017.
 While rates charged by SMC Global Power through its subsidiaries under their offtake agreements, including those with distribution utilities, are not regulated by the ERC, the rates that distribution utility customers charge to their customers are subject to review and approval by the ERC.
 Accordingly, the ability of distribution utility customers to pay the subsidiaries of SMC Global Power largely depends on their ability to pass on their power costs to their customers.
 There is also no assurance that the current laws, regulations, and issuances affecting the industry, particularly the EPIRA and the issuances of the ERC, will not change or be amended in the future.

 There is no assurance that the ERC will permit the distribution utility customers of the subsidiaries of SMC Global Power to pass on or increase their rates or that subsequent reviews by the ERC will not result in the cancellation of any such increases or require such customers to refund payments previously received from their customers.
 There is also no assurance that any rate increases approved by the ERC will not be overturned by Philippine courts on appeal.
 SMC Global Power and other generation companies are parties to a petition filed in the Supreme Court by special interest groups against Meralco in relation to the increase in generation rates for the billing months of November and December 2013.
 The case is pending resolution by the Supreme Court.
-The ERC also issued an order dated March 3, 2014 which voided the WESM prices for the November and December 2013 billing months and imposed prices to be recalculated by Philippine Electricity Market Corporation ("PEMC").
-SMC Global Power has a pending request with the ERC to reconsider the ERC Order.
+The ERC also issued an order dated March 3, 2014 which voided the WESM prices for the November and December 2013 billing months and imposed prices to be recalculated by PEMC.
+The Court of Appeals in its Decision dated November 7, 2017 declared the ERC Order dated March 3, 2014 null and void and accordingly reinstated and declared as valid the WESM prices for Luzon for the supply months of November to December 2013.
+Upon finality, a claim for refund may be made with PEMC.

 The ERC in the exercise of its regulatory powers may also impose fines, penalties, or sanctions to SMC Global Power in appropriate cases.
 Any restriction on the ability of distribution utilities to pass on such costs or any intervention in such rates could have a material adverse effect on the business, financial conditions and results of operations of SMC Global Power.